A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Conclusion

 \section{Conclusion}

 Explainability has attracted increasing attention in the RL community due to practical, safe, and trustworthy concerns.
 It endows the RL agent with the ability to exhibit a well-grounded behavior and further convince the human participants.
 In this comprehensive survey, we introduce unified concept definitions and taxonomies to summarize and correlate a wide variety of recent advanced XRL approaches.
 The survey first gives an in-depth introduction to the explainability definition and evaluation metric of XRL.
 Then we further categorize the related XRL approaches into four branches:~(a)~Agent model-explaining methods that directly build the agent model as an explainable box. (b)~Reward-explaining methods that regularize the reward function to be understandable. (c)~State-explaining methods that provide the attention-based explanation of observations. (d)~Task-explaining methods that decompose the task to get multi-stage explainability.

 Moreover, it is notable that several XRL methods conversely leverage human knowledge to promote the optimization process of learning agents.
 We additionally discuss and organize these works into our taxonomy structure, while the other XRL surveys pay little attention to it.

-We hope that this survey can help newcomers and researchers understand and exploit the existing methods in the growing XRL field, as well as highlight opportunities and challenges for future research.
+We hope that this survey can help newcomers and researchers to understand and exploit the existing methods in the growing XRL field, as well as highlight opportunities and challenges for future research.